Europe’s Reskilling Systems, Ranked

 Synthesis: scale derived from Zone C wage-parity requirement; France’s post-Ségur health-sector increase is the operating European precedent at smaller scale.

 German care assistants earn €28,000.
 French aides-soignants earn €24,000.
 Both sit below the financial commitment floor for most displaced knowledge workers.
 Raising care wages by 25–40% to achieve rough parity with Zone A starting salaries would transform the incentive structure.
-France’s post-Ségur increase (+€3K–5K annually) demonstrates political achievability, though at insufficient scale.
+France’s post-Ségur increase (+€3K–5K annually) shows the rise is politically achievable, though at insufficient scale.
 The ±25–40% band is analytical, chosen to meet the parity threshold rather than derived from any adopted policy proposal.